jnepal/chatty-laravel/readme.md

-# Chatty Social Network Using larav
+# Chatty Social Network Using laravel